Component Ablation for Efficient Hybrid Language Model Architectures: Performance, Resilience, and Compression Implications: Results

-The pure Transformer is dramatically more fragile: removing 6 random layers degrades it 640,763$\times$ (vs.\ 5,401$\times$ for the hybrid), a 119-fold difference.
-This reveals that hybrid architectures possess a form of \textbf{built-in resilience} absent in pure Transformers: when arbitrary layers are disrupted, the surviving component type in neighboring layers partially compensates, providing a redundancy buffer.
-This finding has practical implications for fault tolerance and graceful degradation in deployed hybrid models.
+The pure Transformer control is more sensitive under this protocol: removing 6 random layers degrades it 640,763$\times$ (vs.\ 5,401$\times$ for the hybrid), a 119-fold difference.
+This suggests greater normalized tolerance to random layer removal in the tested hybrid model under this protocol.
+A plausible interpretation is that the surviving component type in neighboring layers partially compensates for structural disruption, but this mechanism should be validated in additional model families.

 \FloatBarrier